SeldonIO/seldonio.github.com/concepts.md

 given different pair based on the hash of his username.

-# Real Time Preditive Scoring
+# Real Time Predictive Scoring

 Runtime predictive scoring algorithms take a set of features passed in and scores those against a model that has been trained to predict a target variable supplied from the initial data sent in as events.